-Librarians are available to collaborate with you to develop assignments that strengthen information seeking skills and encourage critical thinking, and emphasize effective research skills.
+Librarians are available to collaborate with you to develop assignments that strengthen information seeking skills, encourage critical thinking, and emphasize effective research skills.
 Below are a few tips and suggestions to keep in mind when planning your next research assignment.

 - Librarians are here to help!
 Subject librarians are available to assist faculty in reviewing current library assignments or in developing new activities and assignments that require students to critically analyze, evaluate, and apply information.
 Encourage students to schedule one-on-one appointments with their librarian for targeted assistance.

 - Set the foundation for lifelong learning.
-Require students to utilize skills they will encounter in their lives beyond college.
+Require students to utilize skills they will encounter in their lives beyond the University.
 Examples include analyzing search results for relevant information, synthesizing research results, or creating data visualizations.

 - Vary the types of assignments.
 Assigning an assortment of projects lets students work on different information skills.
 Instead of the traditional research paper, consider assigning case studies, annotated bibliographies, or reflective research journals.
 Have students utilize education technologies to produce podcasts, infographics, or digital portfolios.
 Librarians can help faculty identify library resources for adapting these types of assignments to fit your course content or disciplinary goals.